SuyashGupte/3k-generic-job-profile/JDs.md

 High school diploma or equivalent is required.

 At least seven (7) years of progressively responsible experience in human resources management, administrative services or related area is required.
 The minimum years of relevant experience is reduced to 5 for candidates who possess a first-level university degree or higher.

-_x000D_
-_x000D_At least three (3) years of experience in the application of rules and regulations covering entitlements, benefits and contract administration within the United Nations Common System or similar international organization is required.
+At least three (3) years of experience in the application of rules and regulations covering entitlements, benefits and contract administration within the United Nations Common System or similar international organization is required.

-_x000D_
-_x000D_Administration of staff contracts, benefits and entitlements using SAP or similar ERP tool within the UN Secretariat, UN Common System or other international organization is required.
+Administration of staff contracts, benefits and entitlements using SAP or similar ERP tool within the UN Secretariat, UN Common System or other international organization is required.

-_x000D_
-_x000D_Experience with recruitment platforms, such as Inspira or similar platform(s) is desirable.
+Experience with recruitment platforms, such as Inspira or similar platform(s) is desirable.

-_x000D_
-_x000D_HR experience within an Executive Office or similar setting is desirable.
+HR experience within an Executive Office or similar setting is desirable.

-_x000D_
-_x000D_Experience in the administration of non-staff capacity in the UN or similar international organization is desirable.
+Experience in the administration of non-staff capacity in the UN or similar international organization is desirable.

 3) Title: ADMINISTRATIVE ASSISTANT